jafri101/jafrilabs/README.md

 # JafriLabs

-> **Independent AI Systems Engineer | Turning complex ideas into production-ready AI systems.**
+> **Independent AI Systems Engineer**

+> Building production-ready AI systems that solve real-world problems.

-JafriLabs is my independent portfolio of AI systems built to solve real-world problems across compliance, research, automation, developer productivity, and digital intelligence.
+JafriLabs is my portfolio of independently designed and developed AI systems spanning healthcare, compliance, research, automation, developer productivity, and business intelligence.

-Rather than building isolated AI demos, I design complete production-ready systems with a focus on reliability, scalability, and practical business value.
+My focus is building complete products—not prototypes—combining AI, software engineering, and automation into reliable systems designed for real users.

 ---

-## Featured Projects
+# Featured Projects

 ### 🎥 DeclassifiedYT
-An autonomous AI documentary production system that transforms research topics into upload-ready long-form YouTube content.
+An autonomous AI documentary production platform that transforms research topics into upload-ready long-form YouTube videos.

 ### 🏥 MedPipe
-An AI-powered medical education pipeline for automated clinical content generation and video production.
+An AI-powered medical education pipeline that automates research, content generation, narration, and video production.

 ### 🇬🇧 CheckMyMTD
 A UK tax compliance platform helping businesses understand and prepare for Making Tax Digital.

 ### 📊 Review Monitor
-An AI-powered reputation intelligence platform for monitoring, analyzing, and managing customer reviews.
+An AI-powered review intelligence platform for monitoring, analysing, and managing online reputation.

 ### 🎨 BrandLab
-AI-assisted branding and identity generation platform for businesses and startups.
+An AI-assisted branding platform for generating business identities and brand assets.

 ### 🛠 ToolPeak
-Developer productivity platform providing practical AI-powered utilities and tools.
+A collection of AI-powered tools built to improve developer productivity and everyday workflows.

 ### 💰 True Cost
-Browser extension that reveals the true cost of products beyond the listed price.
+A browser extension that reveals the real cost of products beyond their advertised price.

+---

+# Future Projects

 ### 💼 Career OS
 An AI-powered career platform focused on trusted job discovery, resume intelligence, and application management.

 ---

-## Engineering Philosophy
+# Engineering Philosophy

-- Build complete systems, not isolated features.
+- Build systems, not isolated features.
-- Design for production, not prototypes.
+- Design for production from day one.
+- Prioritise reliability, scalability, and maintainability.
-- Solve practical business problems with AI.
+- Solve practical business problems using AI.
-- Prioritize reliability, scalability, and maintainability.
-- Protect intellectual property while delivering commercial value.
+- Create software that delivers measurable value.

 ---

-## Technologies
+# Core Technologies

-**Languages**
+### Languages
 - Python
 - JavaScript
 - TypeScript